B-Mount® Battery Interface

 - Which cameras and lights can be powered with B-Mount batteries?

 - We are continuously extending the range of compatible B-Mount adapter plates for the most popular cameras and lights.
 We are continuously extending the range of compatible B-Mount adapter plates for the most popular cameras and lights.
 You can find our available plates here.

 - What are the benefits of bebob B-Mount batteries compared to 26V batteries?

 - There are several advantages.
 The two most important are: More power and multi-voltage capability.
 Voltage is directly related to power, both units correlate – the higher the voltage, the more power you get. bebob B-Mount batteries provide full 28,8V (instead of only 26V) – so they are a sustainable solution to meet the increasing power consumption of modern cameras and lighting.
 There’s no up-conversion needed which would create heat and stress on the battery cells.
 And because of their multi-voltage capability, our B-Mount products allow you to supply all devices on set with one single battery system.

 - Is there any voltage conversion necessary to switch between the 12V and the 24V mode of bebob B-Mount batteries?

-- There’s no conversion necessary! bebob B-Mount batteries support true native dual voltage capability and switch natively between 28,8V and 14,4V.
-This is ensured by the smart 8s/4s cell pack design of bebob B-Mount batteries which allows to switch between native 4s and 8s (12V mode/4s: 14,4V; 24V mode/8s: 28,8V) and to operate in a 12V environment or/and in a 24V environment.
+- There’s no conversion necessary! bebob B-Mount batteries support true dual voltage capability and can switch between 28,8V and 14,4V.
+This is ensured by the smart 8s/4s cell pack design of bebob B-Mount batteries which allows to switch between 4s and 8s (12V mode/4s: 14,4V; 24V mode/8s: 28,8V) and to operate in a 12V environment or/and in a 24V environment.
 There is no up-conversion necessary to amplify voltage from 14,4V to 28,8V.